 15 – 20 8 24 Gradus

 Domini must be defended by their gang.
 They have a Defence and Agility of 4, and lack the training—and, in most cases, courage—to merit an Attack stat.
-They have no Flash stat, and move at a constant rate of 6G per Action, only being allowed one Action per Activation.
+They have no Flesh stat, and move at a constant rate of 6G per Action, only being allowed one Action per Activation.
 A dominus who suffers a wound is immediately considered Incapacitated.

 An adjacent fighter may perform a Bind Action on a dominus.
 Once the recipient of such a Bind action, the dominus is no longer Incapacitated and may move as normal.

 An Incapacitated dominus may be carried by a fighter but that fighter will suffer a two gradus penalty whilst carrying said dominus.

 A dominus in base-to-base contact with a member of its own gang may Deflect any and all damage it would receive onto that gang fighter.
 There is no maximum amount of damage that can be Deflected in this way.

 Domini cannot Blend, and they are also immune to the mob’s Rage.
 A mob which Stampedes in the direction of a dominus will stop when it reaches base-to-base contact.
 Once in base-to-base contact, a dominus can choose to Influence a mob.
 On a roll of IV–VI the dominus can Influence the mob.
 However, to do this dice must be taken from the dominus’ dice pool.

 Once the dominus has gained Influence over the mob, it can make the mob in question perform one of the following actions: